ezraroi/Human-AI-Collab/output/manuscript_sections.md

 1. Leveraging practice-dependent neuroplasticity (the "flywheel") through specific, bundled techniques (metacognition, emotional processing).
 2. Activating the Triple Network Model (DMN, FPN, SN) as the neural basis for the Alpha-Function.
 3. Using the Anterior Insular Cortex (AIC) as a plausible biological correlate for the Felt Sense (a Channel 1 verification signal within the Alpha-Function feedback loop)
-4. Engaging the full HPA-Axis as the physiological basis for the Container (S\_e), explaining its depletion and your "mania" data.
+4. Engaging the full HPA-Axis as the physiological basis constraining the Human’s Container capacity, explaining depletion (and its impact on sustained S\_e) and your "mania" data.
 5. Driving Semantic and Procedural Consolidation (not just episodic) via sleep to create stable, long-term identity change.

 ---